Lightning-AI/pytorch-lightning/docs/source-app/workflows/add_web_ui/panel/intermediate.rst

 ----

 ************************************
-Interact with Panel from a component
+Interact with Panel from a Component
 ************************************

-To update the `PanelFrontend` from any Lightning component, update the property in the component.
+To update the `PanelFrontend` from any Lightning Component, update the property in the Component.
 Make sure to call the ``run`` method from the parent component.

-In this example, we update the ``count`` value of the component:
+In this example, we update the ``count`` value of the Component:

 .. code:: python